versatiles-org/versatiles-documentation/compendium/specification_shortbread_landcover.md

 # Shortbread Low-Zoom Land Cover

-> **Status** Experimental | Last updated 2026-06-19
+> **Status** Experimental | Last updated 2026-06-20

 ## Introduction

-[Shortbread](https://shortbread-tiles.org/)'s `land` layer is derived purely from OpenStreetMap, and most of its kinds only appear at higher zoom levels (`forest` from z7, the other land kinds later still; `water_polygons` from z4).
+[Shortbread](https://shortbread-tiles.org/)'s `land` layer is derived purely from OpenStreetMap, and most of its kinds only appear at higher zoom levels (`forest` from z7, the other land kinds later still); the separate `water_polygons` layer starts at z4.
 A worldwide map at zoom 0–6 therefore shows almost no land cover — only ocean, large water bodies, boundaries and labels.

 This page describes an **optional, complementary tileset** that fills that gap.
 It is derived from [ESA WorldCover](https://esa-worldcover.org/) — a global 10 m satellite land-cover classification — and populates Shortbread's **existing** `land` and `water_polygons` layers, using their **existing** `kind` values, at the low zoom levels where OSM does not yet provide them.
 Where OSM begins, the satellite data stops.